Owner-Operator Insurance Coverage

 Connect with trucking insurance specialists

-Expert guidance from specialists who understand the unique risks and needs of owner-operators.
+Guidance from professionals who understand the unique risks and needs of owner-operators.

-Meet load board insurance requirements with flexible coverage that keeps your business moving.
+Meet load board insurance requirements with coverage that supports your hauling opportunities.

 Owner-operators need several types of insurance to fully protect their business, truck, and cargo.
 Primary liability insurance is required by law and covers damages or injuries you cause to others.
 Physical damage insurance protects your truck against accidents, theft, and vandalism.
 Cargo insurance covers the freight you haul in case of loss or damage.
 Non-trucking liability and occupational accident insurance provide coverage when you’re not under dispatch and for work-related injuries.
 Choosing the right combination of these policies ensures you’re compliant, financially protected, and able to keep your business running smoothly in any situation.